 ROV pilot technicians employed around the world

 ROV pilot technicians are employed around the world on a range of different classes of Remotely Operated Vehicles.
-These vary in size from 140 tonne sea bed ploughs to mine hunting ROVs weighing only 2 or 3 kilograms.
+These vary in size from 140 tonne sea bed ploughs to low -weight mine hunting ROVs.

 Completing our Premium ROV or ROV Pilot Technician Course will provide a great foundation for employment as an ROV Pilot Technician Trainee with an ROV company, which could be on a short term contract or, for some companies, a longer term or permanent position.
 While there is no official IMCA ROV certification, IMCA do produce guidelines on the level of experience you need to progress through the ranks to ROV Supervisor.
 Roles in the industry vary massively depending where or who you are working for.
 You could be part of a large team working offshore on a major construction project, or you could be doing inspection work on an inshore project by yourself.